Webstrates/Spatialstrates/docs/code-structure.md

 ### [📦Text Util](/fragment-sync/Basic/Utils/Text.wpm)

 A utility that renders text in the 3D scene.
 It is a wrapper for the R3F Drei "[Text](https://drei.docs.pmnd.rs/abstractions/text)" component that sets the font to a custom font.
-It can also be helpful when trying to globally disable text rendering in the scene to investigate its performance impact.
+It can also be helpful when debugging to globally disable text rendering in the scene to investigate its performance impact.
 (Text rendering is quite expensive.)

 ## [Add-Ons](/fragment-sync/Add-Ons)